cardano-foundation/CIPs/CIP-ShawnMcMurdo-NonCentralizingRankings/CIP-ShawnMcMurdo-NonCentralizingRankings.md

 h = historical influence factor, which is any real number between 0 and 1 exlusive. i = integer(1 / h) which is the initial number of epochs during which we use the average desirability

 As an example, setting h to 0.1 would mean that the initial number of epochs for using the averaging functions (i) would be 10.
-If a pool has been eligible to receive rewards (c) for 3 epochs then we use the average of the pool's desirability for those 3 epochs and the overall network desirability for the prior 7 epochs.
+If a pool has been eligible to receive rewards (n) for 3 epochs then we use the average of the pool's desirability for those 3 epochs and the overall network desirability for the prior 7 epochs.
 After the 10th epoch we would use 90% of the previous epoch's non-myopic historical desirability and 10% of the current epoch's desirability to arrive at the new non-myopic desirability.

 This gives a more reasonable ranking for newer pools that do not have enough historical data to provide fair rankings.